Introduction

 Conclusion

-However, the survey suggests that the experiences of supply teachers throughout the 2022/23 academic year have been varied.
+However, the survey suggests that the experiences of supply teachers throughout, the 2023/24 academic year have been varied.
 For some supply teachers, the opportunities for work has increased, whereas others have found that they have been forced to travel further in order to secure work, despite the ongoing cost-of-living crisis.

-Given the vagaries of intermittent and insecure employment, a number of supply teachers have had to make tough decisions about their expenditure, including cutting back on their expenditure on food and making use of food banks.
+Given the vagaries of intermittent and insecure employment, a number of supply teachers have had to make tough decisions about their expenditure, including cutting back on their expenditure on essential items, such as food and heating.
+Some supply teachers have even been forced into mortgage/ rent arrears, as well as rely on food banks.

 In addition, some supply teachers have been forced to claim Universal Credit and there are those who have had to rely on the generosity of family and friends to make ends meet.

-Furthermore, the 2022/23 survey indicates that many schools are still routinely failing to provide key information to hard-working and dedicated supply teachers, including in regards to the pupils they are expected to teach, as well as critical health and safety information to enable them to safely discharge their duties as a supply teacher when undertaking an assignment.
+Furthermore, the 2023/24 survey indicates that there has been an increase on the number of supply teachers reporting that schools are routinely failing to provide key information when undertaking assignments, including in regards to the pupils they are expected to teach, as well as critical health and safety information to enable them to safely discharge their duties.

 There are concerns that these disparities in treatment are impacting disproportionately on women, Black and minority ethnic (BME) groups and disabled teachers, who are more likely to be employed as supply teachers.